Staff member Tulsi Mainali with some of the children at Sunrise.

-With children that have come to Sunrise from these orphanages through emergency rescues by the Nepal government, and have families that could potentially care for them, we firstly aim to re-connect them with their families.
+With children that have come to Sunrise from orphanages and other institutions through emergency rescues by the Nepal government, and have families that could potentially care for them, we firstly aim to re-connect them with their families.
 The next step is to try and re-integrate them fully and as part of this process, we agree to provide ongoing support for their education through our Community Education Scholarship Programs.

 We also provide all children with the following facilities, which in combination with the above, will give them every opportunity to reach their full potential and turn their dreams into their reality:Basic care